github15k

 Spree Natively Supports the Complex Commerce Scenarios

-Multi-currency and multi-language eCommerce.
+Multi-currency and multi-language.
 Sell globally with localized pricing, translated content, and region-specific tax and shipping rules.
-Spree’s multi-region operations support is built into the data model, not layered on as an afterthought.
+Spree’s internationalization support is built into the data model, not layered on as an afterthought.

-B2B and wholesale commerce.
+B2B and wholesale.
 Support customer-specific pricing, volume discounts, purchase orders, and approval workflows alongside your B2C storefront — or as a standalone operation.

 Promotions and pricing rules.
-A powerful, rule-based promotions engine supports percentage discounts, free shipping, buy-one-get-one, tiered pricing, and custom promotion types — all manageable from the admin dashboard.
-Promotions can be scoped to customer groups for segment-specific campaigns.
+Run percentage discounts, free shipping, buy-one-get-one, tiered pricing, and custom promotions — all set up and managed from the admin dashboard without touching code.

-These are not features you configure through a marketplace of third-party apps with uncertain maintenance windows.
-They are part of the core platform, maintained by the same team that builds everything else.
+These are not features you configure through third-party apps.
+They are part of the core open-source eCommerce platform, maintained by the same team that builds everything else.

 Enterprise Edition: Purpose-Built Modules for Complex Commerce